Lawrence Hargrave Drive - northern amphitheatre embankment slip

 This information is helping to guide the continued management of the embankment in the northern amphitheatre.

 Slippages are a characteristic of the northern amphitheatre on Lawrence Hargrave Drive because of its exposure to the ocean and the unstable geology.
-RMS has been monitoring and treating instability along Lawrence Hargrave Drive for many years.
+Roads and Maritime has been monitoring and treating instability along Lawrence Hargrave Drive for many years.

 In 2006 the embankment in the northern amphitheatre dropped approximately eight centimetres.
 In 2008 it dropped a further two metres.
 In July 2011 there was a storm event that caused a further 1.5 metre movement and a new slip area.

-In December 2011 RMS undertook further investigation drilling and installed new monitoring equipment to better understand the extent of the slip, respond quickly to changing conditions, and help develop potential stabilisation measures for the embankment.
-RMS is now actively remotely monitoring this area.
+In December 2011, Roads and Maritime undertook further investigation drilling and installed new monitoring equipment to better understand the extent of the slip, respond quickly to changing conditions, and help develop potential stabilisation measures for the embankment.
+Roads and Maritime is now actively remotely monitoring this area.

 This monitoring also provides real time measurements of rainfall, movement and water pressures.